 Overall recovery predictions are based on a combination of the anticipated leach extraction as well as the recovery of silver through CCD thickening and filtration wash of the leach residue which recovers the solubilized (extracted) silver.
-Extraction predictions are calculated based on a fixed tails solids grade of 1.5 troy ounce per ton.
-The extraction calculation is as follows: (Head Grade - Tails Grade) \div (Head Grade).
-For the current mine plan with a Life of Mine silver head grade of 8.56 troy ounces per ton, leach extraction is predicted to be 82.4 percent.
-After extraction, the combined efficiency of the CCD circuit and filters is expected to be 99.2 percent and overall recovery of silver to saleable product is 81.7 percent.
+For the current study with a LOM silver head grade of 10.3 troy ounces per ton, leach extraction is predicted to be 85.7 percent.
+After extraction, the combined efficiency of the CCD circuit and filters is expected to be 99.6 percent and overall recovery of silver to saleable product is 85.4 percent.